-The fitness and probity of each individual subject to the Company's FPP is continually assessed.
-The assessment is performed as a part of the annual performance review process during which the person's continuing fitness for the role is assessed and any compliance infringements, which may possibly lead to the person not being considered proper, are taken into account.
+The fitness and probity of each individual holding PCF or CF role(s) is assessed as part of the annual performance review process.
 The Company investigates any concerns noted from the review and re-assesses the fitness and probity of the person concerned, where applicable.
 The process for the assessment of results of fitness and probity reviews is set out in the Company's FPP.

-As part of this annual ongoing performance monitoring, individuals holding positions subject to the FPP are required to certify that they are aware of the Fitness and Probity Standards, confirm there is no change in circumstances that would result in non-compliance with the Standards and agree to continue to a bide by those Standards.
+As part of this annual ongoing performance monitoring, individuals holding PCF or CF positions are required to certify that they are aware of the Fitness and Probity Standards, confirm there is no change in circumstances that would result in non-compliance with the standards and agree to continue to abide by those standards.

 B.3.
-Risk Management System, including the Own Risk and Solvency Assessment (ORSA)
+Risk Management System, including the Own Risk and Solvency Assessment ('ORSA')